 Last night we were invited to the Press Evening of Winter Wonderland Manchester.
 As it was our 4th visit I have shared with you our 10 top tips for visiting Winter Wonderland this year.
-You can also read my review of last years event here.

 If you have older kids make your way towards the back of Winter Wonderland.
 Here you will find the bigger rides for older children (and 45 year old husbands).